xtevenx/ProRankings/README.md

 This site displays calculated ratings for professional League of Legends teams.
 Only teams from the four major regions are included in the below charts, however all games are accounted for when calculating the ratings.
+Due to the nature of the rating system (see notes below), the ratings maybe be very inaccurate at the start of each season, and become more accurate as more games are played.

 View the source on [GitHub][2].